-Harris S. Freier, Partner in the firm’s Newark, New Jersey office, is a member of the Employment Law & Litigation, Complex Commercial Litigation, Labor Law, Appellate, Hotel, Restaurant & Hospitality Industries, and Transportation, Trucking & Logistics Law, and Procurement Law, Government Contract Compliance & Bid Protest Litigation Practice Groups.
+Harris S. Freier, Partner in the firm’s Newark, New Jersey office, is a member of the Employment Law & Litigation, Complex Commercial Litigation, Labor Law, Appellate, Hotel, Restaurant & Hospitality Industries, Transportation, Trucking & Logistics Law, and Procurement Law, Government Contract Compliance & Bid Protest Litigation Practice Groups.

 Mr. Freier has a strong traditional labor background, successfully litigating Labor Management Relations Act (“LMRA”) cases before District and Circuit Courts.
 He has also handled two labor arbitrations for the City of New York and worked on a variety of other labor matters involving plant closings and relocations as well as employee grievances.

 Mr. Freier received the 2015 New Leader of the Bar recognition from the New Jersey Law Journal.
 He has been rated AV® Preeminent™ in Labor and Employment Law by Martindale-Hubbell, the world’s premier attorney listing resource, since 2014.
 An AV Preeminent rating is the highest rating an attorney can receive from Martindale-Hubbell.
 Mr. Freier has also been named to the Rising Star list since 2013 by the publishers of New Jersey Monthly and Super Lawyers®.

 - Successfully represented a major bank in a restrictive covenant litigation, obtaining temporary and preliminary restraints and ultimately liability at trial, preventing former officers from a subsidiary from poaching clients after they resigned without notice.

 - Succeeded in having claims dismissed in a litigation where a mentally handicapped woman was allegedly raped by a co-worker at a New Jersey hospital and then sued the hospital for negligent hiring.

 - Successfully handled at the trial and appellate levels a disability discrimination case for a New Jersey hospital in which a plaintiff alleged that he was terminated because of an alleged attention deficit hyperactivity disorder.

 - Appearing pro bono before the Third Circuit Court of Appeals, won a reversal in a prison abuse case of a summary judgment that had been ruled in favor of the State of New Jersey against his client.